ronikirla/skillissue/README.md

 **Visualize your skill progression in a speedrun using your splits file.**

 Some speedruns, such as randomizers or otherwise heavily RNG-dependent categories, could use a more accurate measure of skill than your personal best.
 A statistic such as average or median is much less prone to random variance.
 This tool provides the means to track and visualize your skill progression with a statistic of your choosing by analyzing your LiveSplit data.
-The default settings assume a no-reset scenario, where an unfinished run is counted as infinite time.
+The default settings assume a no-reset scenario, where an unfinished run is counted as a forfeit (infinite time).
 This is to remove bias caused by resetting.
 For the best results, it is recommended to perform a lot of no-reset runs.
 You can also drop resets out from the calculation, but the results will not be quite as accurate then.

 ### Install requirements: ```pip install -r requirements.txt```